microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/shipping.rst

     rollout
     Rollout

-Once you believe you are ready to ship your integration, you should contact Microsoft and ask to begin the 'go live' process.
+Once you believe you are ready to ship your integration, you should contact Microsoft and ask to begin the launch process.
 This process will prepare you to ship your Office Online integration.

-The 'go live' process consists of three phases:
+The launch process consists of three phases:

 #. **Validation** - Microsoft will validate your WOPI implementation as well as your UI integration.
 Depending on what
    issues are uncovered during validation, this may take some time.
 You should estimate a two-week turnaround time